JabRef/jabref/docs/code-howtos.md

 }
 ```

-If you modify preference, use following pattern:
+If you modify preference, use following pattern to ensure that the stored preferences of a developer are not affected:

 ```java
 private JabRefPreferences backup;